return-STEM/programming-guides/guide/introcpp/consoleio.md

 ## Console Output

-You've learned plenty of data types in the previous lesson [link to lesson 2].
+You've learned plenty of data types in the previous lesson, [variables](https://guide.returnstem.org/introcpp/variables?).
 These data types can represent a variety of different numbers and other useful values, but they don't represent a really important type of data.
 All text, which can include characters (letters), words, sentences, and paragraphs, can be represented using strings.
 Strings are identified by double quotes surrounding them, and can contain any characters.
 For example, a string might look like this: